Guide to Facebook Advertising: Advanced Edition

 • Filters – there’s a lot filters covering delivery, objectives and changes

 Again, it’s a great way to focus your attention on what truly matters.

 • Export & Import – This is a great feature for SEMs who like to use Excel to make changes in accounts.
-Facebook allows you to make changes to multiple campaigns, ad sets and ads with Excel by using Power Editor’s export and import features by copying and pasting info or by uploading files.
+Facebook allows you to make changes to multiple campaigns, ad sets and ads with Excel by using Ad Manager’s export and import features by copying and pasting info or by uploading files.

 • Campaign Tags – another overlooked feature is the campaign tag.
 Use these tags to label campaigns for quick reporting, experiments or objectives.
 There are numerous ways to use them and multiple reasons why they could be beneficial to you.

 • Campaign Analysis – select a campaign and on the right-hand side, you’ll have the option to edit it (pencil) or analyze the historical performance (graph).
 Select the graph icon to view several metrics from which to analyze the campaign’s performance.

 Here are the metrics you can choose from under the Custom section of the chart panel.

 Once you select a metric, you can see a graph based on the time frame of your choice.